NNPDF/pineappl/README.md

 `PineAPPL` depends on [`Rust`](https://www.rust-lang.org/).
 If it's not already installed on your system, use your favourite package manager to install it, or go to <https://www.rust-lang.org/tools/install> and follow the instructions there.

+Proceed by installing `cargo-c`, which is required by `pineappl_capi`:

+    cargo install cargo-c

+Next, install `pineappl_capi`:

+    cd pineappl_capi
+    cargo cinstall --release --prefix=${prefix}
+    cd ..

+and finally the command-line program:

+    cargo install --path pineappl_cli

+Make sure that all the required environment variables are set.
+See the `README.md` of `pineappl_capi` for further instructions.